yinqiaoyan/spARI/README.md

 * f_func_input: function f provided by users.
 Default is NULL
 * h_func_input: function h provided by users.
 Default is NULL
 * alpha_val: coefficient belongs to the open interval (0, 1) to keep a positive gap between the maximal weight of the disagreement pair and the weight one of the agreement pair.
 Default is 0.8
+* spe: SpatialExperiment object provided by users.
+Default is NULL

 ```R
 res_value1 = spARI(r_labels=true_labels, c_labels=c1_labels, coords=coords)